CeaseFireDiscussions/digitalgarden/src/site/notes/Gate of Wisdom/Offering/Offerings.md

 - is a lower class of offering because it could be shared with the offerer
 - the worshipper OUTSIDE of the Tabernacle, the priests INSIDE the Tabernacle
 - Peace Offering or Fellowship Offering (Zevah  Shelamim) and the Thanksgiving offering (Zevah Todah)
+- Zevach (זֶבַח) Meaning: Refers to a sacrificial offering, often involving the slaughter of an animal, typically for a communal or celebratory meal (e.g., peace offerings ).
+It emphasizes the act of offering something to God, often with a sense of fellowship.
+  Context: Used for offerings like the peace offering (leviticus 3) or general sacrifices (e.g., Exodus 20:24 :24).
+Example: Psalm 4 :5 – “Offer the sacrifices of righteousness (zivchei tzedek).”

 ‘Olah
 - only the priests were permitted to use or benefit from any part of the sacrificial offering. the priests could keep the animal skin